Across Eternity: Book 4 - Cover

 “Aithorn, do you know a safe landing point?”
 Noah asked.

-“According to legend, there is a peninsula on the northwestern side, free of rocks,” he replied, manning the rudder.
+“According to legend, there is an accessible peninsula on the northwestern side,” he replied, manning the rudder.
 “We have to circle around and aim there.
 However, it is not simply rocks we have to worry about.
 The waters surrounding the island are full of predators.”

 Noah took out a spyglass Hoapfa made for him after the succubus incident.
 He peered through and scanned the island.
 It was mountainous and blanketed with dense jungle, but he could see some signs of the once-great elf city.
 Stone towers broke free of the vegetation, and there were temples and other buildings that had yet to give way to time.
 Moreover, he saw great walls rippling from the island’s center, likely constructed to try and contain the monster surge, but most had crumbled away.